hyperledger-labs/fabric-token-sdk/README.md

 If you want to provide your own versions of the fabric binaries then just set `FAB_BINS` to the directory where all the fabric binaries are stored.

+# Utilities

+- [`tokengen`](./cmd/tokengen/README.md) is an utility for generating Fabric Token-SDK material.
+  It is provided as a means of preconfiguring public parameters, token chaincode, and so.
+  It would normally not be used in the operation of a production network.

 # Additional Resources

 - (March 17, 2022) [`Hyperledger in-Depth: Tokens in Hyperledger Fabric: What’s possible today and what’s coming`](https://www.hyperledger.org/learn/webinars/hyperledger-in-depth-tokens-in-hyperledger-fabric-whats-possible-today-and-whats-coming):